sharmamukesh76/serverset/bamboo/README.md

 Recommended installation for production purposes is to use the "Custom installation".
 Please see the [Running the Setup Wizard](https://confluence.atlassian.com/display/BAMBOO/Running+the+Setup+Wizard) guide for detailed instructions.

+## Connection with Stash

-During the setup, make sure that the connection with the Stash is established.
+Make sure that the connection with the Stash is established.

-**TODO Continue with installation steps**
+If not configured during the setup, Stash connection can be established through:
+Bamboo administration &gt; Overview &gt; Linked repositories &gt; Add repository

 Bamboo is installed as a service with start, stop and restart commands.